Semrush Review & Tutorial: How To Build a Successful Content Strategy

 Here's what that looks like:

-If I'm looking for the easy wins, I know if a DA 14 site is in the top 5 of Google then the keyword difficulty isn't too bad.
+If I'm looking for easy wins, I know if a DA 14 site is in the top 5 of Google, then the keyword difficulty isn't too bad.

 Find High Volume Winners

-However, we all know that ranking for the higher volume keywords that get searched thousands of times per month are important – as you can be rewarded with a greater amount of traffic.
+However, we all know that ranking for the higher search volume keywords that get searched thousands of times per month is important – as you can be rewarded with a greater amount of traffic.

 We love long tail keywords for many reasons!

 One of those reasons is because they are usually easier to rank for when you build content that addresses that specific question.